CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Mastery items are also tagged items but have different restrictions and more game effects possible.
 An Approved Project Design Card is still required to create a Mastery item and follow all the other rules set forth in the Augmentation section.

-If the character has the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of roleplay (acting out the brewing, building, or enchanting) to create the item.
+If the character has the appropriate skills and an Approved Project Design Card, they may spend the resources listed on the card and 30 minutes of acting out the brewing, building, or enchanting to create the item.

 All Mastery Items will have the following standardized limiting rules.